latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 ---

 ## Kill a pure proxy

+Killing a pure proxy requires the proxy account address, the spawner account, and the proxy's complete creation details—the block height, extrinsic index, and disambiguation index.
+Once executed, the pure proxy is permanently removed, and any funds remaining in the proxy account are lost.

 Pure proxies are killed using the `killPure` extrinsic as shown.
 See [source code: `killPure` implementation](https://github.com/opentensor/subtensor/blob/main/pallets/proxy/src/lib.rs#L380-L406):